ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## Features

 - AntiBan 2.0 (use non accounts OR generate accounts with **[miniblox-acc-gen](https://codeberg.org/RealPacket/miniblox-acc-gen)'s** integration support!)
-- Fly, NoFall, NoFallBeta, and Scaffold
+- Fly, NoFall, NoFallBeta, and Scaffold!
-- Click GUI
+- A Useable Click GUI
-- ServerCrasher (works on servers without the new AC, e.g. planets)
+- ServerCrasher (this works on servers without the new AC, e.g. planets)
 - Nuker (still in BETA, it sends too many block break packets and gets you kicked for this.)
 - Jetpack (this is literally just the old Fly from Vape For Miniblox, this probably still works.)
 - 2ND ClickGUI created by me (TheM1ddleM1n)